dcernst/dcernst.github.io/teaching/mat123f22/materials.md

 ## Course Materials ##

-- There is no textbook for this course.
-All course content will be covered via lectures and homework.
+There is no textbook for this course.
+All course content will be covered during class and via homework.

 - [Setting the Stage]({{ site.baseurl }}/teaching/SettingTheStage.pdf) (PDF)
 - Sample flow charts of the prerequisite structure of mathematics/statistics courses at NAU.
 These samples were created by students and are not necessarily complete or accurate.
 Use at your own risk!
     - [Sample 1]({{site.baseurl}}/teaching/mat123f22/Sample1.png) (PNG)